jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

   * Rain drops (tail up) in stead of paw print (tails mixed) for main logo.

 Tasks:
+* Send versions to the custodians of pages.

 Agenda Notes:

 Minutes:
+* Will be completed in December.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------